Valid Forms of ID for Notarizing Documents in California

 Active duty and retired military members can use their military ID cards.

-If you are a non-U.S. citizen, a unexpired foreign passport can be accepted.
+If you are a non-U.S. citizen, an unexpired foreign passport can be accepted.

 This includes tribal identification cards or other government-issued IDs that meet the photo and signature requirements.